- Parks (A - Z)

 - Stofdam Bird Hide

 The Stofdam bird hide had flood damage and some parts of it has washed away.
-We are busy rebuilding the hide and as such have to close it for any bookings until the end of June 2014.
+We are busy rebuilding the hide and as such have to close it for any bookings until further notice.
 We apologise for any inconvenience caused.

 - Electrical upgrade of Lilydale Rest Camp: